Feuermagier/autograder/README.md

 This makes sure that all possible code paths are executed.

 ### Development
-The directory [test_submissions](test_submissions) contains two projects you can test your checks on:
-* [Bank](test_submissions/Bank) is an implementation of a task I used in my tutorial.
-The code was intended to show the separation between logic and UI and is therefore not submission ready (e.g. JavaDoc is missing).
-* [A1](test_submissions/A1) is my own submission to a final task at my university.

-There is also simple testing framework for checks implemented in the [test directory](autograder-core/src/test/java).
 As of now, the following tools can be used in checks:
 * PMD XPath expressions to query the source code.
 When reasonably possible, those should be used to keep the code clean.